NipahDevTeam/Nipah--Anime/README.md

 -  Anime list sync (watch status, progress, score)
 -  Manga list sync (read status, chapter progress, score)
 -  Automatic progress push from playback and reading sessions

-> **Note:** MyAnimeList support has been deprecated for this release.
-MAL-related UI has been removed.

 ---